arunmohapatra/diabetes-prediction/m1-assignment-readme.md

 # M1: MLOps Foundations

-## Objective
-Understand the basics of MLOps and implement a simple CI/CD pipeline for the project 'diabetes-prediction'
+**Objective**: Understand the basics of MLOps and implement a simple CI/CD pipeline for the project 'diabetes-prediction'

 ## Tasks